Ed Brown (quarterback): Chicago Bears years

 The Bears met the New York Giants in the 1956 Championship Game on December 30 at Yankee Stadium.
-The 1956 game was the second "sneakers" game in Bears-Giants history (the first was in 1934), with the Giants again gaining an advantage by switching to sneakers vice cleats on an icy field.
+The 1956 game was the second "sneakers" game in Bears-Giants history (the first was in 1934), with the Giants again gaining an advantage by switching to sneakers versus cleats on an icy field.
 The Giants destroyed the Bears 47–7, intercepting Brown twice, sacking him multiple times for -34 yards and shutting down Rick Casares and the Bears' running attack.
-The Bears completed 20 of 47 passes for only 247 yards and no touchdowns.
+The Bears completed 20 of 47 passes for 247 yards and no touchdowns.
 It got so bad that the Bears abandoned the T-formation and switched to a single-wing variant in the third quarter.

 In 1957, the Bears appeared to still be affected by the 1956 title game, slumping to 5–7 with an anemic running attack and a mediocre year by Ed Brown.
 All of Brown's numbers were down from the previous season.
 Zeke Bratkowski got back from military service and began to challenge Brown for the quarterback job.
 In 1958, George Halas took back the coaching job and pushed the Bears back into second place at 8–4, one game behind the Baltimore Colts.
 Brown played better, throwing for 1,418 yards and 10 touchdowns.
 Brown had another productive season in 1959, when the Bears again finished second behind Baltimore with an 8–4 record.
 He passed for a career-high 1,881 yards and 13 touchdowns.
-By 1960, Brown began decline on the field while his many late nights didn't sit well with Halas, so Bratkowski got more and more playing time.
+By 1960, Brown began to decline on the field while his many late nights did not sit well with Halas, so Bratkowski got more and more playing time.
 Brown completed only 40% of his passes that year as the Bears finished in fifth.
 In 1961, Brown was benched in favor of newly acquired Billy Wade.
 Throughout his years with the Bears (except 1961), Brown was their starting punter, leading the league in punts attempted in 1959 with 64.